ZhongjunTian/spring-repository-plus/README.md

               .groupBy(a.FIRST_NAME, a.LAST_NAME)
               .fetch();
 ```
-Comparing to querying with Querydsl JPA is as simple as this :
+Comparing to querying with Querydsl JPA  :

 ```JAVA
 QCustomer customer = QCustomer.customer;